ludwig-ai/ludwig-docs/docs/examples/document_understanding.md

     ```python
     import pandas as pd

-    documents_to_query = pd.DataFrame({
+    documents_to_query = pd.DataFrame(
+        {
             "image_path": [
                 "/path/to/invoice.png",
                 "/path/to/contract.png",
                 "/path/to/report.png",
             ],
             "question": [
                 "What is the invoice number?",
                 "What is the effective date of the agreement?",
                 "Who are the authors listed on the title page?",
-        ]
-    })
+            ],
+        }
+    )

     predictions, output_directory = model.predict(documents_to_query)
     print(predictions[["answer_predictions"]])